National Grid (Great Britain): Creation of the grid

+Expansion

+In 1949, the British Electricity Authority decided to upgrade the grid by adding 275 kV links.
 At its inception in 1950, the 275 kV Transmission System was designed to form part of a national supply system with an anticipated total demand of 30,000 MW by 1970.
 The predicted demand was already exceeded by 1960.
 This rapid growth led the Central Electricity Generating Board (created in 1958) to carry out a study in 1960 of future transmission needs.

 Considered in the study, together with the increased demand, was the effect on the transmission system of the rapid advances in generator design resulting in projected power stations of 2,000–3,000 MW installed capacity.
 These new stations were mostly to be sited where advantage could be taken of a surplus of cheap low-grade fuel and adequate supplies of cooling water, but these sites did not coincide with the load centres.
 West Burton's 4 × 500 MW machines, in the Nottinghamshire coalfield near the River Trent, is an example.
 These developments shifted the emphasis on the transmission system from interconnection to bulk power transfers from the generation areas to the load centres, such as the anticipated transfer in 1970 of some 6,000 MW from the Midlands to the home counties.

 Continued reinforcement and extension of the 275 kV systems was examined as a possible solution.
 However, in addition to the technical problem of high fault levels, many more lines would have been required to obtain the estimated transfers at 275 kV.
 As this was not consistent with the Central Electricity Generating Board's policy of preservation of amenities, a better solution was sought.
 Consideration was given to 400 kV and 500 kV schemes: both gave a sufficient margin for future expansion.
 The decision in favour of a 400 kV system was made for two main reasons.
 Firstly the majority of the 275 kV lines could be uprated to 400 kV, and secondly it was envisaged that operation at 400 kV could begin in 1965 compared with 1968 for a 500 kV scheme.
 Design work was started and in order to meet the programme for 1965 it was necessary for the contract engineering for the first projects to run concurrently with the design.
-One of these projects was the West Burton 400 kV Indoor Substation, the first section of which was commissioned in June 1965.
+One of these projects was the West Burton 400 kV indoor substation, the first section of which was commissioned in June 1965.
 From 1965, the grid was partly upgraded to 400 kV, beginning with a 150 mi line from Sundon to West Burton, to become the Supergrid.

 In the 2010 issue of the code that governs the National Grid, the Grid Code, the Supergrid is defined as those parts of the British electricity transmission system that are connected at voltages in excess of 200 kV.

 The 2.2 GW undersea Western HVDC Link from Scotland to North Wales was built in 2013–2018.
 This was the first major non-alternating current grid link within Great Britain, although interconnectors to foreign grids already used HVDC.